 - Get support from the experts.
 To tackle a large amount of debt, you could benefit from the advice of a financial counselor.
 Before making a decision, contact a financial expert to discuss the best option for you.
 See the information below for where to turn for help.

 - Take some time to learn more about your credit card terms.
-The Federal Reserve has a lot of detailed information on how your credit cards may be contributing to your debt.
+The Consumer Financial Protection Bureau has a lot of detailed information on how your credit cards may be contributing to your debt.

 - Personal financial counseling is available through Military OneSource at 800-342-9647.
 Counselors can provide one-on-one assistance with budget development, debt consolidation (including helping you contact your creditors and negotiate late fees), housing issues (such as being behind on your mortgage payments or foreclosure) and money management.